-The following is a discussion of wills and durable powers of attorney for unmarried couples, and how they can benefit you and your family.
+The following discusses wills and durable powers of attorney for unmarried couples.
+Learn how they can benefit you and your family.

 Unmarried Couples and Wills

-In most states, intestate succession statutes automatically distribute your property to your closest family members, i.e. your spouse, children, parents, etc. Without a will, your cohabitant won't receive any of your estate unless they're successful in arguing that you had a financial or property-sharing arrangement.
+Without a will, your cohabitant won't receive any of your property unless they show you had a financial or property-sharing arrangement.
 Such claims are often difficult to prove, particularly with the lack of any formal documents.
 Drafting a will is generally the best way to ensure your property is passed down according to your wishes.

 Unmarried Couples and Durable Powers of Attorney

-If you want your unmarried partner to be make such decisions in the event you become incapacitated and unable to make decisions for yourself, then you'll have to make those legal powers "durable."
-If you don't explicitly make the power of attorney durable, they will end if you become incapacitated and your unmarried partner may have to go to court to ask the judge to continue managing your affairs.
+Suppose you want your unmarried partner to make such decisions if you become incapacitated and unable to make decisions for yourself.
+In that case, you'll have to make those legal powers "durable."
+Suppose you don't explicitly make the power of attorney durable.
+In that case, it will end if you become incapacitated, and your unmarried partner may have to go to court to ask a judge to continue managing your affairs.

 For Health Care

-Once you've granted a durable power of attorney for medical care, the person you nominated to make decisions on your behalf will be able to:
+Once you've granted a durable power of attorney for medical care, the person you appointed to make decisions on your behalf will be able to:

-- Make medical decisions on your behalf, if you have not already made specific instructions regarding that decision in your medical directive;
+- Make medical decisions on your behalf if you have not already made specific instructions about that decision in your medical directive

-If you'd like your unmarried partner to manage your affairs should you become unable to manage them yourself, you should create both the durable power of attorney for health care and the durable financial power of attorney.
-If you haven't completed these documents, financial and health care decision-making will typically pass to a member of your family when you become incapacitated.
+If you'd like your unmarried partner to manage your affairs should you become unable to manage them yourself, you should create both a durable power of attorney for health care and a durable financial power of attorney.
+If you haven't completed these documents, financial and healthcare decision-making will typically pass to a family member when you become incapacitated.

-Learn About Wills and Durable Powers of Attorney: Talk to an Attorney
+Learn About Wills and Durable Powers of Attorney: Talk to a Lawyer